 In December of 1974, several Dade County athletic directors, including Paul Tripp (Hialeah High), Wayne Taylor (Miami Palmetto High) and Wayne Story (Miami Springs High), attended the National Federation of State High School Associations (NFHS) National Conference for Athletic Directors in Hershey, Pennsylvania.
 It was while attending this conference that Wayne Taylor, Miami Palmetto Senior High Athletic Director, had the opportunity to meet with Tom Fredericks from NFHS.
 In their discussions the possibility of Florida athletic directors organizing was addressed.
 The following January, a group of athletic directors, led by Paul Tripp, met with the leadership of the Florida Athletic Coaches Association (FACA) and asked if they could have more of a role in the planning of the clinic as to meet the needs of athletic directors.
-This discussion was not well received by the FACA and as a result the possibility of formally organizing the Florida athletic directors into their own organization was born.

 The athletic directors of Dade, Broward and Hillsborough counties took this new idea back to their county athletic directors for approval and at the NFHS National Conference for Athletic Directors in St. Louis, Missouri in December of 1975 discussions regarding how other state associations organized ensued.
-During all of 1976, many meeting were held regarding Florida’s efforts to organize the state’s athletic directors.
+During all of 1976, many meetings were held regarding Florida’s efforts to organize the state’s athletic directors.
 One such meeting was held between Wayne Taylor, Chuck Holland, East Bay High School Athletic Director, and Florida High School Athletic Association (FHSAA) Commissioner Floyd Lay asking for the support of the FHSAA in this organizing effort.
 Not only was support given but also financial resources from the FHSAA were promised.

 Subsequently, in January of 1977 at the FACA Football Clinic, Paul Tripp, chairman of the athletic directors group proposed that the athletic directors form the Florida Interscholastic Athletic Administrators Association (FIAAA).
 This was overwhelmingly approved and the Dade County athletic directors took the task of writing the by-laws, using patterns obtained from other states.
-In December of 1978 after the by-laws were written and printed the group selected Ward Burgess, Athletic Director, Hialeah Miami Lakes High School, as the president; Dr. Clarence Noe, Broward County Athletic Director, as the past president; John Morgan, The Bolles School, Athletic Director, as the secretary; Tom Stoll, Athletic Director, St Stephens Episcopal School, as the treasurer and president-elect Chuck Holland, Athletic Director, Hillsborough High School.
+In December of 1978 After the by-laws were written and printed the group selected Ward Burgess, Athletic Director, Hialeah Miami Lakes High School, as the president; Dr. Clarence Noe, Broward County Athletic Director, as the past president; John Morgan, The Bolles School, Athletic Director, as the secretary; Tom Stoll, Athletic Director, St Stephens Episcopal School, as the treasurer and president-elect Chuck Holland, Athletic Director, Hillsborough High School.

 According to the by-laws the first FIAAA state conference, was hosted by the president-elect Chuck Holland at the Holiday Inn-Stadium, Tampa.
 Speakers were FSU football coach Bobby Bowden and Mr. Floyd Lay, (FHSAA.)